 European Union Funded Projects

-Optimising PharmacothERApy in the Multimorbid elderly: OPERAM (ongoing).
+Optimising PharmacothERApy in the Multimorbid elderly: OPERAM (completed).

 Genome-based biomarkers leading to validated molecular diagnostic tests for response prediction in breast cancer: RESPONSIFY (completed).

 RESPONSIFY has contributed to confirming the hypothesis that predictive biomarker approaches can distinguish responders from non-responders to breast cancer treatments, and will therefore spare patients from unnecessary treatment toxicities.
 This may help to significantly reduce costs in European healthcare systems and improve prognosis and quality of life for women diagnosed with breast cancer.
 Using new genome-wide based techniques, candidate biomarkers which have the potential to predict response to therapy and affect clinical outcome are selected and validated.
 From 2012-2015, it was funded by European Union's FP7 programme (Grant Agreement no. 278659).